Testing trajectory-based determinism via time probability distributions: Introduction

-In this work, a formalism based on the hypothesis of trajectory-based determinism will be developed to derive spatial and temporal probability distributions.
-Supplemented with minimal assumptions, this formalism enables the computation of probability distributions $\wp_{x|t}$ and $\wp_{t|x}$, and finally the one in Eq.~\eqref{DP_yx}.
-We then employ BM to give a concrete example of the formalism usage and compare our results with those of other approaches~\cite{Leavens, Muga_Leavens,Bracken,Hofmann}.
+Relying on the above assumptions, we then develop a formalism based on the hypothesis of trajectory-based determinism, aiming to derive spatial and temporal probability distributions.
+More specifically, this formalism enables the computation of probability distributions $\wp_{x|t}$ and $\wp_{t|x}$, and finally, the one in Eq.~\eqref{DP_yx}, which turns out to be the central figure of merit for experimental tests.
+We then employ BM to give a concrete example of the formalism usage and compare our results with those of other approaches~\cite{Leavens_II,Leavens, Muga_Leavens,Bracken,Hofmann}.
 Besides this introduction, the text is organized as follows.
-In Sec. \ref{sec:tet}, we introduce the basis for our model, which involves two postulates and the development of conditional probability distributions, one of them for the flight-time.
+In Sec. \ref{sec:tet}, we introduce the basis for our model, which involves two postulates and the development of conditional probability distributions, one of them for the arrival time.
 In Sec.~\ref{sec:Studies}, we apply our formalism to some emblematic physical problems and compare our results with other approaches (when available).
 We close the article in Sec.~\ref{sec:conclusion} with our final remarks.